Vol. III - Appendix E

 In 1911, the family was still at Adelaide Road, Hastings.
 James, now 63 is still a farm labourer.
 The only child remaining at home is Frederick, an 18 year old errand boy.

-Nothing else is known about James and Harriett's daughter Emily Barton, after 1901.
+Nothing else is known about James and Harriett's daughter Emily Barton, after 1901, when aged 24 she was living with her parents at Adelaide Road.

 In 1911 William and Olive were living at 163 Bexhill Road, St Leonards.
 William was 35 years old and a farm labourer.
 Their daughter had been born.
 They had two children